-How Common Is the Surname Murphy?
+How Common Is the Last Name Murphy?

 This page covers the Murphy surname's frequency in the U.S. population, its rank among all American surnames, and a breakdown of ancestry and ethnicity data from the Census.
 You can also check how many people share any first + last name combination involving Murphy.